 - To increase the awareness of the Youth on the importance of migratory birds and wetlands and how they can help protect them.

-- to come up with an activity across schools on the conservation of migratory birds;
+- To come up with an activity across the schools on the conservation of migratory birds.

-Casey Burns, BLM Alaska Wildlife Program Lead at the Alaska State Office and participant to the EAAFP – CEPA Working Group Workshop on Migratory Birds and Flyway Sites (Marco Polo Hotel, Ortigas Center, October 02-04 2018) has published his experience in the Philippines in the newsletter Tundra to the Tropics.
+One of the Resource Persons, Casey Burns of the BLM Alaska Wildlife Program in Alaska has published his experience in the Philippines in the newsletter Tundra to the Tropics.